benkyd/note-service-server/endpoints.md

         "data": [ {}, {} ]
     }

-All data relavent to the request will be in an object in the data section ([0] if you're only requesting one resource, multiple resources will utalize the array)
+All data relevant to the request will be in an object in the data section ([0] if you're only requesting one resource, multiple resources will utalize the array)

 ## All errors will be formated the same: